Who We Serve » Bay Area Housing Corporation

 The Bay Area Housing Corporation (BAHC) was established in April 2003 with a small private donation of $5,000.
 The organization’s two founders, Kris McCann and Claire McDermott are both mothers of children with developmental disabilities and they know from very personal, first hand family experiences, how critical it is to provide safe, affordable, high quality housing especially designed to meet the individualized living needs of people with developmental disabilities.

 BAHC continues to fully maximize this initial donation and has become a well-respected non-profit 501 c (3) housing organization.
-We own and manage up to 48 special needs properties worth over $55 million, housing over 150 individuals.
+We own and manage up to 49 special needs properties worth approximately $69 million.

 As evidence of BAHC’s expertise, in 2003 the organization was selected and funded by the San Andreas Regional Center to coordinate the development of a special needs housing plan (Bay Area Housing Plan–BAHP) to transition 327 long-term adult residents with developmental disabilities from the Agnews Developmental Center in San Jose into community-based, supportive independent housing sites located in nine Bay Area counties before the Center’s final closure in 2009.
 BAHC was awarded a $3.9 million grant through the San Andreas Regional Center followed by an additional $11.125 million to fund the organization’s administrative, pre-development, and development activities in connection with the creation and implementation of the Bay Area Housing Plan.